Acceptance and Commitment Therapy (ACT) with Compassion Workshop

 Who Should Apply

-Perfect for mental health professionals looking to deepen and enhance their therapeutic impact.
+This workshop is perfect for mental health professionals looking to deepen and enhance their therapeutic impact.

 Expert Programme Facilitator